LeNoirKing/Super-Mario-World-Remastered-Plus-UWP/README.md

-# This project has been closed, mainly as a result of my poor coding skills, and a lack of interest
+# This project has been reopened to bring this to Xbox Series X/S.

 If you want a truly polished version of this game, I would recommend the SMW Widescreen Patch https://github.com/VitorVilela7/wide-snes